Satomi clan: Awa Satomi clan

 In 1516, Odawara-based Hōjō clan defeated the Miura clan and seized Miura Peninsula, opposite of Uraga Channel from Awa Province.
 Furthermore, the Hōjō expanded northward along Tokyo Bay, capturing Edo Castle by 1524.
 This threatened the Satomi clan from west and north.
 In response, Satomi Yoshitoyo launched an amphibious invasion of Kamakura, in the process of which his forces burned down the famed Shinto shrine of Tsurugaoka Hachiman-gu.
 This was a massive loss of prestige for Yoshitoyo, and led to an internal conflict within the Satomi clan.
-Satomi Sanetaka, head of a cadet branch of the clan attempted a coup d'etat with Hōjō assistance in 1533, but the attempt failed and he was killed.
+Satomi Sanetaka, head of a cadet branch of the clan attempted a coup d'état with Hōjō assistance in 1533, but the attempt failed and he was killed.
 Yoshitoyo then attacked Sanetaka's son, Satomi Yoshitaka, but Yoshitaka escaped and together with the Hōjō and a strong navy, he managed to drive out Yoshitoyo and seize power the following year.
 He then broke his alliance with the Hōjō and revived the ancient feud between the clans.
 Soon afterwards, Satomi Yoshitaka seized Kazusa Province and from his base at Kururi Castle turned his attention to Shimōsa Province.
 Meanwhile, the Hōjō has taken control of Musashi Province to the north of Shimōsa.
 The Hōjō were far stronger, and their armies broke the Satomi forces and even attacked Kururi Castle, but Yoshitaka turned to Uesugi Kenshin for assistance and kept his independence.
 After his death in 1574, Uesugi Kenshin lost all of his territories in the Kantō region and could no longer assist the Satomi.
 Yoshitaka's son, Satomi Yoshihiro (1530-1578) pledged fealty to Hōjō Ujitsuna in 1539 and surrendered the northern half of Kazusa Province.
 The Satomi were involved in the First Battle of Kōnodai (1538) and the Second Battle of Kōnodai (1564).
 After his death to illness in 1578, a conflict arose between his son, Satomi Yoshishige and his younger brother, Satomi Yoshiyori.
 Yoshiyori had the support of the Hōjō and defeated Yoshishige, but the clan was severely weakened.
 In order to better control commerce and to make better use of their maritime power, he relocated his seat from Kururi to Okamoto Castle.